The Perfect Everest Base Camp Packing List [2022]

 Allowing your body to acclimatize naturally

-Another way to beat altitude sickness is to walk slowly, make regular stops, stay hydrated, and ensure you get enough food nutrients.
-(By the way, you should be doing this even if you take Diamox).
+Another way to beat altitude sickness is to walk slowly, make regular stops, stay hydrated, and ensure you get enough food and nutrients.
+(You should be doing all of this even if you take Diamox).

-I opted to let my body naturally acclimate and so I didn’t take Diamox – although my guides had on them, just in case I needed it.
+I opted to let my body naturally acclimate so I didn’t take Diamox.

 Gary and I were the only 2 in our group who didn’t take Diamox.
 And while everyone felt strong after taking it, the day we arrived at Everest Base Camp was a different story.